 But, are toxic relationships a lost cause?
 Can a toxic relationship be salvaged?
 Can you turn a toxic relationship into a thriving one?

-I am sorry to say that not all toxic relationships can be mended nor should they be.
+Sadly, not all toxic relationships can be mended nor should they be.
 Sometimes toxic relationships are just that, toxic.
 But, how do you know if your relationship can be saved?

 Well, look at the last year of your relationship.
 Have there been more bad moments than good?
 Are you angry, sad, or fighting more than you’re happy?
 Do your friends and family worry for you?
 Is there trust between you and your partner?